The 8 Best Cash Advance Apps Like Earnin

 If you need some quick cash to hold you over until payday, apps like Earnin can get the job done.
 But, as mentioned, don't rely on these apps or use them without giving it any thought.

 These cash advance apps are generally a better solution than payday loans or expensive personal loans.
 However, you're still borrowing money, even if it's against your future paycheck.
 Use these apps to avoid painful fees or expensive loans, but also make a game plan to build your emergency fund and grow your savings.Chime Disclosure - Chime is a financial technology company, not a bank.
-Banking services and debit card provided by The Bancorp Bank or Stride Bank, N.A.; Members FDIC.
+Banking services provided by The Bancorp Bank, N.A. or Stride Bank, N.A.; Members FDIC.

 1Save When I Get Paid automatically transfers 10% of your direct deposits of $500 or more from your Checking Account into your savings account.